Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Modern Sculpture and Outdoor Art

-It’s not just a pleasant walk, but also an open-air museum.
-Thessaloniki’s waterfront is home to a number of modern sculptures, including the famous “Umbrellas” by George Zongolopoulos.
+This place is not only a pleasant walk, but also an open-air museum.
+Thessaloniki’s waterfront is home to several modern sculptures, including the famous “Umbrellas” by George Zongolopoulos.
 This emblematic work, made up of 72 metal parasols, has become a symbol of the city.
-Other, smaller sculptures are scattered along the seafront, offering visitors a unique open-air artistic experience.
+Other, smaller sculptures are scattered along the seafront, offering visitors a unique outdoor artistic experience.

 A lively neighbourhood all day long

-The waterfront is also a lively area, bustling with activity throughout the day.
+The waterfront is also a lively district, bustling with activity throughout the day.
 In addition to its sculptures, it is lined with cafés and bars offering a variety of drinks and snacks.
 It’s the ideal place to enjoy a traditional Greek coffee or a glass of local wine in a relaxed atmosphere.
-Cafés and bars overlooking the sea are the perfect place to relax while admiring the magnificent scenery, whether for a light lunch, an aperitif or a quiet evening.
+Cafés and bars overlooking the sea are the perfect place to relax and admire the magnificent scenery, whether for a light lunch, an aperitif or a quiet evening.

 A place to meet and relax